 Well it turns out, that’s exactly what this blood pressure monitor does anyway, but in a much simpler way than the ones used at the doctors.
 Having followed the very simple instruction manual to set it up, I just popped it on, pressed a button and it verbally told me how to position my wrist.
 The cuff inflated and then the reading appeared.

 The machine then verbally told me that my blood pressure was normal according to the World Health Organisation Standard.
+Unlike other opioids, Tramadol at does not have a clinically significant effect on respiratory and cardiovascular parameters.
 Over the few days that I’ve been testing, I did have one reading that was higher than normal.
 Whilst I’m not going to panic about this, I’m going to keep using the machine and if this happens regularly, I will be going to the doctor for a check up.
 Annoyingly, hubby’s blood pressure was “optimal”, i.e. better than mine.
 I know it’s not a competition, but in our house everything is a competition.

 So it’s time for me to get back to exercise, and to continue to encourage the whole family to maintain a healthy lifestyle.
 For Libby, this just means staying active, eating well and getting plenty of fresh air.
 Today, this is how she has been doing that: